awgrover/arduino-2-xod/dev-notes.md

 - [ ] for args of `&` type, treat as return type and emit
 - [x] look at enums, arg type is just int
 -- [ ] make a patch with the descrption having all values?
+-- [ ] using an input of type enum requires a cast
 - [ ] rf24 has cdoc, can we extract as desc?
 - [ ] update readme,
 -- put neopixel in own